March 31, 2025

 Price: Free to generate text and images with more AI features starting at $12 a month

-Canva, the graphic design app loved by many for its simple drag-and-drop interface and ever-growing template library, has expanded its feature set over the years with generative AI for text, image, and video that make it even more useful for marketers who view design through a tactical lens—or who don't have access to a designer whenever they need one.
+Canva, the graphic design app loved by many for its simple drag-and-drop interface and ever-growing template library, has expanded its feature set over the years with generative AI for marketing that makes it even more useful for marketers who view design through a tactical lens—or who don't have access to a designer whenever they need one.

 Ways to use it at work 💡